What sets it apart: Filecoin’s proof system

 Blockchains use different systems to maintain consensus.
 For example, Bitcoin’s proof-of-work consensus mechanism requires miners to compete with one another to solve a computationally expensive math problem in order to verify payments made between two people exchanging Bitcoin.
 Solving these problems requires lots of electricity.
 That’s why you hear reports about the Bitcoin network using more power annually than all of Switzerland (and its consumption growing much faster).

 Filecoin is built on a variation of Proof-of-Space.
 It is also related to Proof of Stake in that instead of only tokens as stake, stake is in the form of proven storage that determines a miner’s probability of mining a block.
-In building a decentralized storage network, we set out to build a proof structure in which consensus is achieved through an operation yielding positive social externality: data storage.
-With the testnet launch, we’re unveiling a new set of storage-based proof systems to attain decentralized consensus.
+In building a decentralized storage network, a proof structure was built in which consensus is achieved through an operation yielding positive social externality: data storage.
+With the testnet launch, a new set of storage-based proof systems has been unveiled to attain decentralized consensus.

-When we announced Filecoin in 2017, we set out to create a decentralized storage network built on a robust decentralized market.
-To seed this market, to decentralize market functions, and to incentivize early miner participation, we created a crypto token, a byproduct of Filecoin consensus.
+When Filecoin was announced in 2017, the plan was to create a decentralized storage network built on a robust decentralized market.
+To seed this market, to decentralize market functions, and to incentivize early miner participation, a crypto token was created, a byproduct of Filecoin consensus.
 This token is generated on the back of useful work, namely a useful Proof-of-Replication and Proof-of-Space-time.

 The Story of these Proofs